 Women’s Right to Vote in Ireland

-Our team from Lensmen were out in the streets of Dublin interviewing random citizens on the women’s rights.
+Our team from Lensmen were out in the streets of Dublin interviewing random citizens on women’s rights.
 This is what people had to say (you may watch the video below):

 Lady- “I think it’s like a lot better, women that a better voice…and a lot of the things that I wish to be voted on in this country is a lot to do with women like the abortion and all that..it’s to do with women.”

-Girl – “Emm I think women voting is a good thing is… had a good impact on the society.
-It makes everything more equal in my opinion.”
+Girl – “Emm, I think women voting is a good thing is… had a good impact on the society.
+It makes everything more equal, in my opinion.”

 Contact Lensmen for photography and videography at 00353 1 819 7738 or mail us at info@lensmen.ie